 Continuing Professional Development needs are identified by individual members of staff and by the Senior Leadership Team.
 Staff are encouraged to continue to update and extend their personal knowledge and understanding of mathematics on a regular basis.
-These are addressed in termly Staff Meetings, IRIS Connect teaching videos, master classes, school-based INSET, Numeracy Training Courses and individual work with the co-ordinators.
+These are addressed in termly Staff Meetings, teaching videos, master classes, schoolbased INSET, Numeracy Training Courses through the East Midlands Maths Hub and individual work with the maths leads.